sinjie2008/Foundational-Electronics-Core-Systems/docs/api.md

   - Query params: none.
   - Response `200`: `data: { categories: CategoryNode[] }` where each node has `id`, `name`, `type`, `displayOrder`, `products[]`, `children[]`.

+- `POST /api/catalog/nodes`
+  - Purpose: create or update a category/series node in the hierarchy.
+  - Body: `{ "id"?: int, "name": "string", "type": "category|series", "parentId": int|null, "displayOrder"?: int }`.
+  - Notes: `parentId` is required for `series` on both create and update; parent must exist and be a `category`; parent cannot equal the node id; converting a populated series to a category returns conflict.
+UI resubmits the stored parent on update (no parent switching yet).
+  - Response `200`: `data: { id, name, type, parentId, displayOrder }`.
+  - Errors: `400 validation_error` for missing name/type/parentId or self-parent, `404` when node/parent not found, `409` when converting a series with products.

 - `GET /api/catalog/search`
   - Purpose: keyword search across products/categories.
   - Query params: `q` (string, required).